kdeldycke/awesome-engineering-team-management/README.md

 ## Compensation

+It's not only about the salary, but the whole package: equity, bonus, perks, and the tractations around all of these.
+As a manager, writing reviews and performance evaluations are the tool of the trade for your team members to get a raise.

 * [levels.fyi](https://www.levels.fyi) - Compares salary range and compensation charts across big tech companies.
 * [L8-L10 salaries at AWS](https://news.ycombinator.com/item?id=21823987).
 * `Never accept a lower salary in exchange for equity.` ([source](https://news.ycombinator.com/item?id=21868845))